 There is a nice beer garden next to the stadium which is great if you pass by for a tour on non-matchdays.

 Tickets for Borussia Dortmund games can be bought online, by phone +49 1805 309000 (Tickethotline), through the email contact form on Borussia Dortmund’s official website, at the club office at the Rheinlanddamm 207, or at one of the selected pre-sale points in the Dortmund area.

-If a match is not sold out, tickets can also be bought at the ticket windows of Signal Iduna Park from 4.5 hours before kickoff, but this happens rarely for regular league games.
+In the rare case that a match does not sell out, tickets can also be bought at the ticket office of Signal Iduna Park from 4.5 hours before kickoff.

 Tickets range in price from €29.00 for a seat in the upper corners to €50.00 for a central seat at the main stand.
 A ticket for the South Stand (standing) costs €15.00.
 Prices are increased with 20% for six top matches.